Who is responsible for your data?

 What information do we need?

-When determining liability for the Council Tax we can request information, including your name and address, (contact phone number and/or email if you choose to provide this), the address of the property subject to the Council Tax, owner and/or tenant details.
+When determining liability for the Council Tax we can request information, including your name and address, (contact telephone number and/or email if you choose to provide this), the address of the property subject to the Council Tax, owner and/or tenant details.
 We may also request information relevant to the award of discounts and exemptions, such as if the property is furnished, undergoing renovation, or adapted for the use of a disabled person.
-If you choose to pay by Direct Debit, we will request your bank details.
-This information will be used to calculate the Council Tax amount for the address and, if applicable, we will use the bank information to collect payments.
-If you do not provide this information or provide false information you may be charged the wrong amount and may be subject to an offence.
+If you choose to pay by Direct Debit, we will request and retain your bank details.
+This information will be used to calculate the Council Tax amount for the address and, if applicable, we will use the bank details to collect payments.
+If you do not provide this information or provide false information you may be charged the wrong amount, incur a penalty or you may be subject to an offence.

 Why do we need this?